4H-Botsmiths/FTC_Programs/README.md

   ### Thats It!

-## How to use the [Offline Blocks Editor](https://github.com/4H-Botsmiths/FTC_Programs/files/5974791/ConfigMain_offline_blocks_editor.zip)
+## How to use the Offline Blocks Editor
+  1. Click [here](https://github.com/4H-Botsmiths/FTC_Programs/files/5974791/ConfigMain_offline_blocks_editor.zip) to download the editor
-  1. Unzip the file
+  2. Unzip the file (If necesary)
-  2. Open up the index.html file
+  3. Open up the index.html file